expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 ```
 * `stepToProve` is a label of an existing step which needs to be proved.
 This is a required attribute.
 * `stepsToDeriveFrom` is an optional array of existing labels which may be used to prove the `stepToProve`.
+Steps referenced in `stepsToDeriveFrom` must precede the `stepToProve` in the editor.
 See the [Optimizations to consider](#optimizations-to-consider) section
 for the specifics on how to use this attribute.